Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Average over a local type

-\begin{rem} Let $T = \eqc{S,\gamma}$ be a local topological type.
-The proof actually yields that, for any $k \geq 0$, the $k$-th term $f_k^T$ of the asymptotic expansion of $V_g^T/V_g$ can be computed using the following relation, true for any admissible function $F$:
+\begin{rem} Let $\type = \eqc{\Sf,\curve}$ be a local topological type.
+The proof yields that, for any $k \geq 0$, the $k$-th term $f_k^\type$ of the asymptotic expansion of $V_g^\type/V_g$ can be computed using the following relation, true for any test function $F$: { } where $\psi_k^\Sf$ is the $k$-th term of the asymptotic expansion of $\phi_g^\Sf$ from \cref{lem:claim_exp_phi_T}. \end{rem}